Etel Adnan: Life

 Etel N. Adnan was born in 1925 in Beirut, Lebanon.
-Adnan's mother, Rose "Lily" Lacorte, was Greek Orthodox from Smyrna and her father, Assaf Kadri, was a Sunni Muslim-Turkish, and a high-ranking Ottoman officer born in Damascus, Ottoman Syria.
+Adnan's mother, Rose "Lily" Lacorte, was Greek Orthodox from Smyrna and her father, Assaf Kadri, was a Muslim, and a high-ranking Ottoman officer from Damascus, Ottoman Syria, and whose mother was Albanian.

-Assaf Kadri's mother was Albanian.
-Adnan's grandfather was a Turkish soldier.
-Her father came from a wealthy family.
+Adnan's father was a soldier who came from a wealthy family, she referred to him as an Arab in one interview, and as a Turk in another.
 He was a top officer and former classmate of Mustafa Kemal Atatürk at the military academy.
 In contrast, Adnan's mother was raised in extreme poverty; her parents met in Smyrna during World War I while her father was serving as an officer in Smyrna.
 Prior to marrying Adnan's mother, her father was already married with three children.
 After the Ottoman Empire collapsed, Adnan's parents migrated to Beirut.
 Adnan stated that her mother was 16 years old when she met her father, at a time when "the Greeks in Turkey were in concentration camps."

-Though she grew up speaking Greek and Turkish in a primarily Arabic-speaking society, she was educated at French convent schools and French became the language in which her early work was first written.
-She also studied English in her youth, and most of her later work was first written in this language.
+Adnan grew up in Beirut in a multilingual environment.
+She spoke Greek and Arabic with her parents, and later recalled that she also spoke Turkish until about the age of five; French became her primary language after she enrolled in a French Lebanese Catholic school at that age.
+Although Arabic was part of her early linguistic environment, Adnan wrote in French and English.

-At 24, Adnan traveled to Paris where she received a degree in philosophy from the University of Paris.
-She then traveled to the United States where she continued graduate studies at the University of California, Berkeley, and at Harvard University.
-From 1958 to 1972, she was a professor of the philosophy of art at the Dominican University of California in San Rafael.
-She also lectured at many universities throughout the United States.
+From 1945 to 1949, Adnan studied French literature at the École Supérieure des Lettres in Beirut, a predecessor to the later Saint Joseph University of Beirut's Faculty of Letters and Human Sciences.
+She then received a scholarship to study at the Sorbonne (then part of the University of Paris), where she earned a degree in philosophy.
+In 1955, she moved to the United States for postgraduate study in philosophy at the University of California, Berkeley, and Harvard University.
+From 1958 to 1972, she taught philosophy at Dominican College in San Rafael, California.

 Adnan returned from the US to Lebanon and worked as a journalist and cultural editor for Al Safa newspaper, a French-language newspaper in Beirut.
 In addition, she also helped build the cultural section of the newspaper, occasionally contributing cartoons and illustrations.
 Her tenure at Al Safa was most notable for her front-page editorials, commenting on the important political issues of the day.

 In her later years, Adnan began to openly identify as lesbian.
 She met her partner Simone Fattal in 1972 and the couple lived together until Adnan's death.
 The two of them worked together on The Post-Apollo Press which was founded by Fattal in 1982, and where Adnan was a vital contributor as an author and translator.

 Adnan lived in Paris and Sausalito, California.
 She died in Paris on 14 November 2021, at the age of 96.

 A documentary about Adnan's life by American filmmaker Marie Valentine Regan in collaboration with the artist, about "the last five years of her life", finished production in 2025.